 Norwood 3 vs 4: What Happens Next?

-If you’re trying to picture the difference, it usually comes down to this:
+When looking at the difference, it usually comes down to this:

 - Deeper recession with visible crown thinning → moving toward Norwood 4